What does a Trash Collector do?

 Responsibilities:

-- Maintain cleanliness and organization of collection vehicles and equipment.
+- Maintain cleanliness and organization within the vehicle and work area.

 Qualifications

-- Understanding of waste management practices and environmental regulations.
+- Knowledge of waste management practices and environmental regulations.

 Is becoming a Trash Collector a good career path?